Skip to Main Content

 The Schoolcraft Connection is the award winning student newspaper at Schoolcraft College.
 The papers mission is to publish news and feature stories, editorials and opinions relevant to the campus community while upholding the highest professional and ethical standards.
 The Connection is free publication that prints six times per year (Fall and Winter) and circulates throughout campus and can also be found online at www.schoolcraftconnection.com.

 Being a student managed publication, The Schoolcraft Connection gives an opportunity for students regardless of their major to learn and apply journalism skills.
-Covering campus and the world view from it, means students will be able to write, photograph, design, sell advertisements and do video production.
+Covering campus and the world view from it, means students will be able to write, photograph, design, and video production.
 Experience preferred but not required.

 Lower Level, Vistatech Center • Conference Room C